-- (a) Individuals; - (b) Partnership firms registered under the Indian Partnership Act, 1932. - (c) Limited Liability Partnerships registered under the Limited Liability Partnership Act, 2008 - (d) Institutions, including subsidiaries of banks engaged in financial services; - (e) Banks for Currency Derivatives Segment; - (f) Body corporates including companies as defined in the Companies Act, 2013.
-A company is eligible to be admitted as a member if: - (i) It is formed in compliance with provisions of Companies Act 2013 which mentions about the mode of forming incorporated company;

-- (ii) It complies with the financial requirements and norms as may be specified by SEBI; - (iii) The directors of the company shouldn't have been disqualified for being members of a stock exchange and should not have held the offices of the directors in any company which had been a member of the stock exchange and had been declared defaulter or expelled by the stock exchange; and - (f) Such other persons or entities as may be permitted from time to time by RBI/SEBI under the Securities Contracts (Regulations) Rules, 1957.
+- a) Individuals, - b) Partnership firms registered under the Indian Partnership Act, 1932, - c) Institutions, including subsidiaries of banks engaged in financial services, - d) Banks for Currency Derivatives Segment, - e) Body corporates including companies as defined in the Companies Act, 1956.
+A company is eligible to be admitted as a member if: - (i) It is formed in compliance with provisions of Section 12 of the Companies Act 1956 which mentions about the mode of forming incorporated company, - (ii) It complies with the financial requirements and norms as may be specified by SEBI, - (iii) The directors of the company shouldn't have been disqualified for being members of a stock exchange and should not have held the offices of the directors in any company which had been a member of the stock exchange and had been declared defaulter or expelled by the stock exchange, and - (f) Such other persons or entities as may be permitted from time to time by RBI/SEBI under the Securities Contracts (Regulations) Rules, 1957.